Skip to main content

 When Auto-add to team projects is enabled on a rule, EK adds the user to non-default projects in the target team.
 The user is only added to projects they are not already a member of.
 Role assignment priority:

-2. Default project role defined on the team rule
+2. Default Project Role defined on the team rule

 Project assignment runs asynchronously.
 Team membership may appear before all project memberships complete.

-Conditional Role Overrides
+Conditional Project-Role Overrides

 Role overrides allow a different project role to be assigned based on additional SAML attributes.
 Example: